Internship

 Appeals Division

 In the Appeals Division, interns will work with attorneys representing the Department of Children and Family Services at the appellate level.
-Interns will have the opportunity to research dependency and appellate issues, read opening briefs, help prepare responsive briefs and other legal memoranda, assist with client communication, attend oral arguments held in the Court of Appeal, and draft summaries of recently published cases.
+Interns will research and receive training on dependency and appellate issues, read opening briefs drafted by opposing counsel, and draft responsive briefs that contain background and argument sections.
+Interns will also prepare other legal memoranda for the office, draft summaries of recently published appellate cases, present those cases to the division, and have the opportunity to attend courtroom proceedings at the juvenile and appellate levels.

 Board Liaison Division